Civil Service Pension Scheme administration problems

 What has been going wrong with Civil Service Pension Scheme administration?

-The service that members receive has not been great for some time.
-A recent National Audit Office report noted particular problems with response times to members’ calls and emails.
+The service that members receive has not been good for some time.
+A recent National Audit Office report noted particular problems with response times to members’ calls and emails last year.

 From that point, there were many complaints from members who could not access Capita’s online pension portal, or whose data was missing or incorrect.